albertosaurus/power_enum_2/README.md

     end

-If you're using Rails 3.1, it will look something like this:
+If you're using Rails 3.1 or later, it will look something like this:

     class CreateEnumBookingStatus < ActiveRecord::Migration